 LinkedIn Learning (formerly Lynda.com) is a software training and tutorial video library that is offered free to UNC students.
 We will use these tutorials throughout the semester.
-To learn more about LinkedIn Learning, visit the ITS website at https://software.sites.unc.edu/linkedin/.
-For HTML, CSS and JavaScript exercises, we will often use JS Bin.
+To learn more about LinkedIn Learning, visit the ITS website at https://software.sites.unc.edu/linkedIn Learning, visit the ITS JavaScript exercises, we will often use JS Bin.
 It is free and provides a great way to experiment with your code before deployment.